Diplomat | NF | intuitiveIdealist temperament · prevalence ~1.5–2%

-Jungian type theory orders each type’s four cognitive functions from most to least developed.
-This is the actual body of the MBTI framework — useful as a descriptive map, not a brain scan.
+Jungian type theory orders four mental functions from most to least developed — a descriptive map of mental defaults, not a brain scan.

 People who score INFJ often describe themselves as having a vivid inner world of pattern recognition and symbolic insight (Ni), which they then filter through an intense awareness of how others feel and what they value (Fe).
 This creates a pattern-seeking intensity focused on human meaning: they notice contradictions between what people say and what they feel, and they often work internally to resolve those tensions.
 This auxiliary Fe means their dominant Ni doesn't stay locked inside—it finds expression through connection, though sometimes at the cost of their own more logical analysis (Ti lies third) or grounded perception of immediate reality (Se is least accessible).